PeppeL-G/jsml/core/documentation.md

 ## Conditional expressions
-You can use plain JavaScript to conditionally create the elements the elements you need.
+You can use plain JavaScript to conditionally create the elements you need.

 ```js
 const names = [`Alice`, `Bob`, `Claire`]